Industrial Engineering Degree and Certification Program Information

 Popular Career Options

-Graduates will be prepared for careers in research, education, engineering design and management.
+Graduates of a doctoral level program will be prepared for careers in research, education, engineering design and management.
 Graduates can purse the following job titles:

 - Engineering professor

 - Research and development engineer

 Engineers are required to be licensed in their state to work as professional engineers (PEs).
 The first step to PE licensure is to take the Fundamentals of Engineering (FE) exam, which is offered through the National Council of Examiners for Engineering and Surveying (NCEES).
 Passing the exam results in either the engineer intern (EI) or engineer in training (EIT) designations.
 EIs and EITs are required to complete four years of supervised work experience before taking the Principles and Practices of Engineering (PE) exam, which can lead to PE licensure after meeting all state requirements.